ravendb/docs/version_3/docs/client-api/session/how-to/defer-operations.markdown

-# Session : How to defer operations?
+# Client API : Session : How to defer operations?